LiarPrincess/Wroclive-server/README.md

 - Every 1h it fetches MPK data (for example available lines and stop locations) from `Firestore`
 - Every 5 seconds it fetches new vehicle locations from [wroclaw.pl/open-data](https://www.wroclaw.pl/open-data/)
 - If you want to deploy it yourself (`make deploy`), then remember to put `GCP-Credentials.json` for `app-engine-firestore` service account in [AppEngine directory](AppEngine)
+- Since AppEngine instances should not have state (they may be restarted by Google at whim) every 30s we store last heading/angle update location for every vehicle in the database.
+If something goes wrong we will use those locations to calculate new headings.
+This is also nice because now we can update the app without worrying about losing the state.

 [Firestore](https://cloud.google.com/firestore)
 - Stores persistent data: